 Many changes occur in the kitten’s third week.
 They can hear well, they can eliminate on their own more appropriately at this point, and they become more social.
 They also start to develop their baby teeth by 3 weeks (permanent teeth come in around 3–4 months).

 The third week is also when they begin to take their first official steps.
 They are building strength and can start standing for brief periods and take a few steps at a time.

 Kittens at 1 month have a fuller depth perception and sense of smell, and they might weigh around 1 pound.
 They also start to develop socially at this time through playing and interacting with their siblings.
 This is also when they will begin to form bonds with their littermates.

-Four weeks is when they become stronger walkers (although still wobbling and stumbling) and can walk longer distances.
+The fourth week is when they become stronger walkers (although still wobbling and stumbling) and can walk longer distances.